MizaGBF/GBFSB/readme.md

     asyncio.run(example())
 ```

-First, the project is reliant on asyncio, although it can easily be modified to be synchronous.
+First, the project is reliant on asyncio, although it has been used in synchronous environments (with minimal modifications).
-Second, it requires an open aiohttp client to be passed.
+Second, it requires a HTTP client to be passed to the instance.
+(In our use case, we use aiohttp)

-You can then create a GBFSB instance.
 ```python
 r = GBFSB(client)
 ```
-To load an element, you pass it an id and an uncap.
+To set and load an element, you pass it an id and an uncap.
 It also supports character styles.
+You can only set one element per instance.
 ```python
 await r.load(target_id, uncap=1, style='')
 ```
 1 is the base uncap, 2 the one unlocked at 2 stars, 3 at FLB and 4 at ULB, at least for characters.
-The project supports characters, weapons and summons, although it can technically work with any animation from the game if you bothered to add it.
+The project supports characters, weapons and summons, although it can technically work with ANY animation from the game if you bothered to add it.
 This function searches for manifest files and take note of the spritesheet files which are supposed to be loaded.

-Next, you can call `exist` to check if the element is loaded and exists and then `renderCJS`.
+Next, you can call `exist` to check if the element is loaded and exists, and then `renderCJS`.
-The later is where the magic happens.
+The later is where some of the magic happens.
 First, it accepts the following parameters:
 - `build_dummy`: A boolean, it must be set to True or it will only load the corresponding CJS files and parse them.
-Set it to False if you only want to use `renderNPC` below.
+Set it to False if you only want to use `renderNPC` (See below).
 - `build_sheet`: An integer.
 At 0, the feature is disabled.
-At 1, it create spritesheets from the animation files.
-At 2, it does the same as 1 but with transparency and without text and with smaller rectangles to be slower to actual character proportions.
+At 1, it creates spritesheets from the animation files.
+At 2, it does the same as 1 but with transparency and without text and with smaller rectangles to be closer to actual character proportions.
 This mode is intended to be used with projects such as [GBFAP](https://github.com/MizaGBF/GBFAP) or [GBFBP](https://github.com/MizaGBF/GBFBP) for example.
 See the screenshots below for examples.
 - `bound_box`: A boolean.
 To be used when build_sheet is enabled.
 It draws green bound boxes instead.

 Example 1: With build_sheet = 1.